Hasin-Arman/Urban-Rider/README.md

-The name of the project is urban-rider.The feature of the project is one can go from one destination to another by bus,bike,car or train and one can one the possibale fair for going to a particular place by a particular veichle.The live site link is:https://urban-rider-c5555.web.app/
+The name of the project is urban-rider.The feature of the project is one can go from one destination to another by bus,bike,car or train and one can one the possibale fair for going to a particular place by a particular veichle